 Also, the first book in the Little Sister series, where the only undebunked evidence Karen has at the end is that she saw the lady she thinks is a witch flying on a broom... and that might have been a dream.
 A later book in the series had Karen suspect that Mrs. Porter's granddaughter, Drusilla, is also a witch.
 Drusilla later admits she's not, but says she's never been sure about her grandmother ...

-Also probably completely unintentional, because Claudia is named after Dr. Claudia Werner, a friend of Martin's who consulted on Stacey's diabetes and had #3 dedicated to her, "Claudia" is derived from the Latin for "lame."
+Also probably completely unintentional note Claudia is named after Dr. Claudia Werner, a friend of Martin's who consulted on Stacey's diabetes and had book #3 dedicated to her, "Claudia" is derived from the Latin for "lame."
 Given her learning difficulties, this borders on Unfortunate Implications.

 Melodrama: There's no other word to describe the scene in Boy-Crazy Stacey where the girls are saying goodbye.
 They're all going their (temporary) separate ways and the waterworks are endless.
 Sobbing, hugging, wailing.
 How long will they be apart?
 Two weeks.